mlaucis/multiverse/blog-posts/bulding-ios-frameworks-with-storyboards.md

 ## Tips

-Some of the minor issues I ran into were related to the pod not being updated when executing `pod spec lint`, I usually solved all of these doing a `pod cache clean --all` and executing `pod spec lint` again.
+Some of the minor issues I ran into were related to the pod not being updated when executing `pod spec lint`, we usually solved all of these doing a `pod cache clean --all` and executing `pod spec lint` again.

-When writing a framework like this I would recommend providing the view controllers themselves and not the segues, and provide delegation of the most relevant parts of the view controllers.
+When writing a framework like this we would recommend providing the view controllers themselves and not the segues, and provide delegation of the most relevant parts of the view controllers.
 Thats the approach we decided to use for [Tapglue elements](https://github.com/tapglue/Elements-ios)

 ## Wrapping up